How hard is the real estate test?

 You can confidently approach this section by focusing on basic math concepts relevant to real estate.

-Memorizing key formulas, such as understanding that an acre equals 43,560 square feet, will simplify solving conversion problems.
+Key formulas like the acreage conversion (43,560 sq ft per acre) are the kind of facts worth memorizing early.
 Enrolling in a prep course can help you familiarize yourself with the types of formulas and calculations you’ll encounter.

 When tackling these questions, scratch paper or a simple calculator can simplify the process.
 The key is to overcome any mental block by reminding yourself that these skills are tools for your future success in the industry.
 With preparation and a positive mindset, you can perform well in the math section.